Dreams of Gods and Monsters: Plot

 After killing Thiago while defending herself from him, Karou puts Ziri's soul in his body and Haxaya's in Ten's body, allowing her to lead the Chimaera.
 When Zuzana and Mick come bearing news of Jael's arrival on Earth, the new Chimaera leadership is able to negotiate an alliance with the Misbegotten.
 They have to learn to make peace and to not wipe each other out if they are to work together against the Dominion.

 Eliza Jones is a 24-year-old researcher in Washington, D.C., where she is working on her Ph.D.
 As a girl, she escaped a cult that worshipped her as a prophet and descendant of the angel Elazael.
 She has visions in her dreams of monsters coming from the sky.
-When the recently abandoned camp of the Chimaera in Morocco is found and the pit is excavated, her boss is called in to analyse it, and she travels with him.
+When the recently abandoned camp of the Chimaeragg in Morocco is found and the pit is excavated, her boss is called in to analyse it, and she travels with him.
 Seeing the corpses of the Chimaera triggers more visions.

 Jael has arrived with his soldiers, the Dominion, in Vatican City.
 Aided by Razgut, he portrays his forces as the angels from human mythology and asks humanity for help defeating devils; once he is armed with modern human technology, he intends to wipe out the Stelians.

 Akiva is discovered by Stelian emissaries who, following his accidental disruption of the fabric of the universe while casting a spell, intend to kill him.
 They realise he is the child of Festival, and follow him invisibly.
 Ziri, as Thiago, rescues Liraz from Haxaya, whom Liraz had killed an earlier incarnation of.
 Akiva figures out how to make the seraph soldiers invulnerable to the effects of Chimaera hamsas.
 The allied army travels to the portal to stop the Dominion, but are ambushed on the way, and Ziri and Liraz are presumed dead.